How to have a smooth parenting ride

 5. A go-to “reset” strategy

-Whether it’s a short walk, music, or quiet time, having a reliable way to reset tough moments helps everyone regulate faster.
+Whether it’s a short walk, music, or quiet time, having a reliable way to reset after tough moments helps prevent escalation.

 6. Fewer activities